-Include on line 6b any distributions you received in 2009 that were rolled over.
-See Rollovers below.
+Include on line 6b any distributions you received in 2010 that were rolled over.
+See Rollovers on this page.
 Also include any excess contributions (and the earnings on those excess contributions) included on line 6a that were withdrawn by the due date, including extensions, of your return.
-See the instructions for line 5 on page 3.
+See the instructions for line 5 that begin on page 3.